 Key Takeaways

-- CPA Ontario’s Accountabilities for CPAs in the Age of Artificial Intelligence (2024) treats AI as a CPA Code obligation, not a software choice; the partner’s signature still owns the result.
+- CPA Ontario’s 2024 AI guidance treats AI as a CPA Code obligation, not a software choice; the signing CPA owns the result.

 - CPA Canada’s CSQM 1 (effective December 2022) requires documented controls for any technology resource that affects engagement quality, AI included.

-- PIPEDA, Quebec Law 25, and the provincial PIPAs shape what client data may flow into a model and what disclosures clients receive.
+- PIPEDA, Quebec Law 25, and the provincial PIPAs shape what client data may flow into an AI tool and what disclosures clients receive.

-- Microsoft 365 Copilot inside the firm tenant is the safest starting scope when paired with Microsoft Purview sensitivity labels, Conditional Access, and a written acceptable-use policy.
+- Microsoft 365 Copilot inside the firm tenant is the safest starting scope when paired with Microsoft Purview sensitivity labels, Conditional Access, and a signed acceptable-use policy.

 Why AI matters for Canadian accounting firms in 2026

-According to CPA Ontario (2024), every CPA who uses AI in client work remains accountable under the CPA Code of Professional Conduct, regardless of which tool generated the draft.
+According to CPA Ontario (2024), every CPA using AI in client work remains fully accountable under the CPA Code, whatever tool generated the draft.
 The regulator’s position is that AI is a process the firm governs and a duty the partner signs for, never a delegation.
-That framing sets the standard Canadian CPA firms now plan their rollouts against.

-Across 14 FC engagements with Canadian accounting firms through Q1 2026 (anonymized client data, first-person field observation), partners report the same pressure: deliver more advisory hours per professional without compromising file quality.
-AI assists with that goal when scoped to drafting, summarization, and pattern detection, and when a CPA verifies every output before it leaves the firm.
+Across our 14 Canadian accounting-firm engagements through Q1 2026 (anonymized client data, first-person field observation), partners report the same pressure: deliver more advisory hours per professional without compromising file quality.
+I hear the same sentence in every scoping call.
+AI helps when scoped to drafting, summarization, and pattern detection, with a CPA verifying every output.

-The question is no longer whether to adopt AI.
-It is which workflows enter first, which client data may participate, and what evidence the firm keeps for CPA practice inspection and CRA audit trails.
-Most partners want a clear path.
-Talk to our team about a 30-minute scoping call.
+The question is no longer whether to adopt AI, but which workflows enter first, which client data participates, and what evidence survives a CPA Ontario practice inspection or a CRA audit.
+Book a consultation.

 CPA Ontario AI guidance and the CPA Code

-According to CPA Ontario’s No Algorithm for Ethics (2024), the five CPA Code principles (professional behaviour, integrity and due care, objectivity, professional competence, confidentiality) apply unchanged to AI-assisted engagements.
+CPA Ontario’s No Algorithm for Ethics (2024) applies the five CPA Code principles unchanged to AI-assisted engagements.
+The five are professional behaviour, integrity and due care, objectivity, professional competence, and confidentiality.
+Accountability for every output stays with the CPA who signs the file.

-A partner who relies on a model output for a tax position or audit conclusion must still understand the reasoning, verify the supporting evidence, and document the decision in the working paper.
-The regulator is explicit that ignorance of how a model arrived at an output is not a defence at practice inspection.
+A partner who relies on a model output for a tax position or audit conclusion must still understand the reasoning, verify the evidence, and document the decision in the working paper.
+CPA Ontario is explicit that ignorance of how the tool arrived at an output is not a defence at practice inspection.

 CSQM 1 and the documented-control obligation

-According to CPA Canada (2022, effective December 2022), the Canadian Standard on Quality Management 1 requires every firm performing reviews and audits to identify quality risks from technology resources and respond with documented controls and monitoring.
-AI tools fall squarely inside CSQM 1’s definition of a technology resource, which means the firm’s system of quality management must name the AI risk, the mitigating control, and the partner accountable for monitoring.
+According to CPA Canada (2022, effective December 2022), CSQM 1 requires every firm performing reviews and audits to identify quality risks from technology resources.
+AI tools fall squarely inside that definition.
+The firm’s quality-management system must name the AI risk, the mitigating control, and the accountable owner.

-Most Canadian CPA firms address CSQM 1 by adding an AI-risk annex to the firm’s existing quality-management documentation.
-The annex names approved AI surfaces, prohibited surfaces, the sensitivity labels that gate Copilot access, the partner who reviews quarterly utilization, and the trigger for re-evaluating the inventory.
+Most firms address this with an AI-risk annex to the existing CSQM documentation, naming approved and prohibited surfaces, the labels that gate Copilot access, the reviewing partner, and the re-evaluation trigger.

-FC internal benchmark from Q1 2026 across 14 firms: average preparation time for the CSQM AI annex is 6 to 10 hours of partner time when the source policy is already drafted, 18 to 24 hours from cold.
+The Fusion Computing benchmark from Q1 2026 across those 14 firms: preparing the CSQM AI annex takes 6 to 10 hours of partner time when the source policy is already drafted.
+From cold, plan for 18 to 24 hours.

 PIPEDA, Quebec Law 25, and the provincial privacy stack

-Quebec’s Law 25 raises the bar with mandatory privacy impact assessments for any system that uses personal information to render a decision based exclusively on automated processing.
-AI tools used for tax decisions on Quebec clients trigger this obligation.
+Quebec’s Law 25 requires a privacy impact assessment for any system that renders a decision based exclusively on automated processing of personal information.
+AI tools making tax decisions on Quebec clients trigger this obligation.

-Ontario’s Information and Privacy Commissioner 2024 guidance asks organizations to log AI-assisted decisions affecting individuals and to disclose meaningful AI use to clients.
-Alberta and British Columbia PIPAs apply similar accountability principles to private-sector firms operating in those provinces.
-The practical effect across all four regimes: written disclosure, a logged audit trail, and a client request workflow.
+Ontario’s Information and Privacy Commissioner asks organizations to log AI-assisted decisions affecting individuals and to disclose meaningful AI use.
+Alberta and British Columbia PIPAs apply similar accountability principles.
+The practical effect across all four regimes: disclosure, a logged audit trail, and a client request workflow.

 “Before FC, our partners were each using a different AI tool with no policy and no labels.
 After the 90-day rollout we have one approved surface, sensitivity labels across the practice management folder tree, and a CSQM annex our inspector approved on the first pass.
 Copilot took 11 weeks to get to 70 percent pilot utilization.
 The bigger win was the confidence that we could answer any client question about AI in their file.”